ZakharE/quotes/README.md

 # Code generation

-To generate code for server and models run
+To generate missing code dependencies for server and models run

 ```shell
 make generate-all